marlonbarrios/transformersasspitemicobjects/README.md

-# Transformers as Epistemic Objects: On form, growth, movement and meaning
+# Transformers as Epistemic Objects: On form, Growth, Movement and Sense-making
 by Marlon Barrios Solano
 11/26/2025